marknature/Data_Analysis_-_Business_Analysis_Intern/README.md

 # MeriSKILL Data Analyst Internship

 ### Welcome

-Virtual learning internship as a Data Analyst at MeriSKILL!
-We are thrilled to have you join our team.
-This internship is designed to provide you with hands-on experience in various facets of data analysis, including data collection, visualization, and interpretation.
+I am excited to embark on this virtual learning journey as a Data Analyst at MeriSKILL!
+This internship is designed to provide me with hands-on experience in various facets of data analysis, including data collection, visualization, and interpretation.

 ## Key Details